eugene123tw/eugene-notes/_posts/programming-interview/2020-05-05-Bit-Manipulation.md

 The parity of a binary word is 1 if the number of 1s in the word is odd; otherwise, it is 0.

 For example, the parity value of `1011` is 1, because the total count of occurrences of 1s is 3 -- an odd number.
 And the parity value of `10001000` is 0, because the total count of occurrences of 1s is 2 -- an even number.
+[Solution Here](https://github.com/eugene123tw/EPIJudge/blob/master/epi_judge_python/parity.py)

 ## Method 1: